opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.8	ReferenceLocation
-The HY_ReferenceLocation class describes permanent, stable reference location such as a landmark fixed and referenced by coordinates.
+The HY_ReferenceLocation class describes a permanent, stable reference location such as a landmark fixed and referenced by coordinates.
-Given that a single point may have several reported locations depending on its nature and the precision of measurement, the reference location describes the accepted location of a reference point, which may be the referent to which linear measures within a network may be determined.
-Using such a reference point an hydrologic feature can be topologically placed in the catchment network in terms of an inflow or outflow node, which may be considered to be referent of a (linear) river reference system.
+Placed in the catchment network in terms of an outfall, the reference location will be the referent of the (linear) river reference system; a hydrologic feature associated with a reference location can be considered to be carrier of the referent relative to which a distance may be determined.
 The HY_ReferenceLocation class carries three properties: *refPoint*, *refPointType*, *networkLocation*.

-The **refPoint** and **refPointType** attributes describes the accepted reference location by co-ordinates or type.
-If required, the reference point shall be identified by co-ordinates using the GM_Point type, or by type using the HY_RefPointType codelist in **[Annex ..., table ...]**
+The **refPoint** and **refPointType** attributes describes the reference location as point of a particular type.
+Given that a single point may have several reported locations depending on its nature and the precision of measurement, this attributes describe an accepted common point.
+If required, the reference point shall be identified using the GM_Point type, or the HY_RefPointType codelist described in Annex ... , table ... . **[insert reference]**

-The **networkLocation** association locates the referent in a network of catchments.
-This allows to place the reference location topologically as outfall of a corresponding catchment.
+The **networkLocation** association locates the referent in a given network of catchments.
 If required, this association shall be used to determine a permanent reference location topologically as inflow to a receiving or outflow of a contributing catchment.

 | **Requirements Class** | [/req/hy_catchment/referencelocation] (/req/hy_catchment/referencelocation) |
 | --- | --- |